TessCreative/english-for-designers/02-first-impression/index.md

 STORIES – CHARACTERS – GAMES

 I am a storyteller with enthusiasm for digital graphics and games.
-My main focus is on creation of unique characters who tell immersive stories.
-I look for a story in everything, and am able to connect seemingly impossible fragments of stories.
+Currently, I am a student and a 3D generalist artist.
+In future, I'd like to focus on immersive storytelling and creation of unique characters for games.

 ## Featured Projects